themasterminds-tech/discord-friends/README.md

 <br>

-## Future Plans
+## TODOS

 ___

-1. Make process automatic with access to discord account to get information.
-It will work everytime you run the project
-2. Make a restore button to recover friend stored incase of account loss
+1. Implement what was stated in issue #2
-3. Compiled project for those without Python
+2. Compiled project for those without Python

 <br>